Chapter 02: Martialism

 "Call me Felix," finally came the response.

-Sean nodded, relief awash over his gut.
-“Felix, then.
-You fought well, friend.”
+Rowan nodded, relief awash over his gut.
+"Felix, then.
+You fought well, friend."

-“Aiya, do you really think so?” said Felix.
-“Everything Alex said about Dayo-- it’s true.
+"Aiya, do you really think so?" said Felix.
+"Everything Alex said about Dayo—it's true.
 Look at her, so focused for a duel.
-But what a show they’re staging!”
+But what a show they're staging!"

 Felix could not tear his eyes off of the pair.
 What the younger rookie's face might have lacked in symmetry or grace, it compensated for with a broad smile that never wavered in its charm.